challenge

 We're still waiting to hear how the court rules on our challenge of the arbitrator based on conflict of interest.

-4. (US) An exception to a person as not legally qualified to vote.
-The challenge must be made when the ballot is offered.
+4. (US) An act of seeking to have a certain person be declared not legally qualified to vote, made when the person offers their ballot.

-4. (hunting) The opening and crying of hounds at first finding the scent of their game.
+4. (hunting) The opening and crying of hounds upon first finding the scent of their game.

-challenge (challenges, present participle challenging; past and past participle challenged)
+challenge (challenges, present participle challenging; simple past and past participle challenged)

 1. (transitive) To invite (someone) to take part in a competition.